-PTOs that are affiliated with their national organization should submit Form AP-207, the Application for Exemption - Educational Organization (PDF), and a letter from the parent organization confirming the affiliation (or provide a web address for the parent organization where this information can be verified).
+PTOs that are affiliated with their national organization should submit Form AP-207, Texas Application for Exemption - Educational Organization (PDF), and a letter from the parent organization confirming the affiliation (or provide a web address for the parent organization where this information can be verified).

 PTOs that are not members of the national organization should complete the same application and provide a copy of the organization's governing document (Certificate of Formation or Certificate of Registration).

 If your application is approved, we'll send a letter or email notification.
 The notification includes links to print additional verification letters and the exemption certificate (Form 01-339, Texas Sales and Use Tax Resale Certificate (PDF)) to present to vendors.

 When purchasing a taxable item, give the seller a properly completed exemption certificate to document the exempt sale.

 If a seller chooses not to accept an exemption certificate, ask the seller to provide a properly completed Assignment of Right to Refund so the organization can request a refund of the tax directly from the Comptroller.